reeco-framework/reeco-annotation-schema/schema/README.md

-The primary document related to this research (if peer-reviewed publication, use scientific-work instead).
+The primary document related to this research (if peer-reviewed publication, use publication instead).

 Example: